Isingoma Labongo Rukidi

-Early life
+Life

 Nyoro tradition

 In Nyoro tradition, Isingoma Mpuga Rukidi was born in Bukidi as the second son of Kyomya, a member of the Chwezi dynasty, and Nyatworo, the daughter of a Lango man called Labongo, (Note: Not to be confused with Rukidi himself, who is also called Labongo in some sources.) of the Mukwonga clan.
 He was the younger brother of Nyarwa, the twin brother of Kato and the older brother of Kiiza.

 Isingoma is derived from the Nyoro phrase ise-ngoma, meaning "father (of the) drum(s)".
 'Mpuga' comes from the name of a black-and-white cattle, empuuga, referencing Rukidi's mixed ancestry.
 The name 'Rukidi' references his birthplace.

-Rukidi and his brothers are said to have been hunters who were loved by the people of Bukidi.
-One day, a diviner called Nyakoka (Note: also spelt Nyakoko), also from Bukidi, approached them and told them to go to Kitara, because then the country lacked a king, and they did so.
-Nyakoka accompanied them on the journey.
+Rukidi and his brothers (the Babiito) are said to have been hunters who were loved by the people of Bukidi.
+One day, a diviner called Nyakoka, (Note: also spelt Nyakoko) also from Bukidi, approached them and told them to go to Kitara, because then the country lacked a king, and they did so; Nyakoka accompanied them on the journey.
+During the journey, Rukidi and his entourage crossed the Nile after at least one child was sacrificed into it.
+When Rukidi was close enough to the capital, an interpreter (Note: Nyakatura records his name as Muhanguzi.) was sent to announce his arrival to the people of Kitara.